Nexus7889/pdsnd_github/README.md

 Explore bikeshare data

 ### Description
-Describe what your project is about and what it does
+In this project I explore using R and ggplot2 a bikeshare data to find interesting insights

 ### Files used
 Include the files used